 The pride made their way across the African savanna and parallel the road for about 5km, and we followed them – what a great siting.
 We then exited the park and drove to Cradock for brunch.

 On arrival at Olivefountain ranch, I found the lodge recently upgraded with very comfortable rooms with en-suite bathrooms.
 We settled in and began shooting with rifles.
 We used Nick’s 7mm Remington Magnum.

 Andre had never used a sporting rifle.

 Andre had never used a sporting rifle or shot an animal, although he had completed some military service early in life.
 Nick first had Andre on the bench with some dry firing and going through the necessary procedures.

 After this, some live firing off the bench, followed by firing off shooting sticks (Tripods).
 Most African hunting is done off sticks because of the terrain.
 We set off for an evening hunt with Andre feeling good about the rifle and the basics mastered.

 After a 20-minute drive to mixed scrub and savanna areas where Impala and Springbuck are in great numbers, we began walking up a low valley and soon spotted a springbuck trophy ram.

-We stalked the ram, and Andre made his shot—a little low.
-We spent a few hours following the trail, and Andre finished his Springbuck ram off—his first African Trophy.
-We returned to camp to enjoy dinner next to a blazing fire with a pleased first-time hunter.
+We stalked the ram, and Andre made his shot a little low.
+We spent a few hours following the trail, and Andre finished his Springbuck ram off his first African Trophy.
+We returned to camp for dinner next to a blazing fire with a pleased first-time hunter.

 Up early for coffee, and we set off just after the first light.
 This time it was my turn.